ucsb-csw8/w23k/faq.md

 * How many attempts do I have to submit zyBook activities?
 * Do we have unlimited attempts to submit our labs?

-You have unlimited attempts on PAs.
-CAs as well as LAs.
-You can also continue to work on the problems after the deadline, but your progress will not count toward your score.
+You have unlimited/infinite attempts.
+You can also work on the problems after the deadline, but your progress will not count toward your score.